 This XML schema contains the usual definitions for the elements that appear in the messages of the Web service.
 For example, the reservationDetails element is used in the messages of the retrieve and update operations.
-In addition, the schema defines two restrictions of WSDL complex types.
-The ReservationDetailsEndpointType complex type restricts the wsdl:EndpointType complex type to have a binding attribute whose value is the Reservation Details binding, wdetails:reservationDetailsSOAPBinding.
-The reservationDetailsSOAPEndpoint element is thus a restriction of the wsdl:endpoint element that has the binding for the Reservation Details service.
-This element will be used in the Reservation List service.
+In addition, the schema defines the simple type reservationDetailsSOAPEndpointType which is based on xs:anyURI and has the annotation wsdlx:binding = "wdetails:reservationDetailsSOAPBinding" which means that the URI is the address of a Reservation Details Web service endpoint that implements the wdetails:reservationDetailsSOAPBinding binding.
+Note that the wsdli:wsdlLocation attribute is used to define the location of the WSDL 2.0 document that defines the wdetails:reservationDetailsSOAPBinding binding.
+This annotated simple type is used to define the reservationDetailsSOAPEndpoint element which will be used in the Reservation List service.